geyo/CryptoClustering/README.md

 ## Purpose

 The purpose of this project is to use unsupervised learning on a toy dataset of cryptocurrencies to examine if these cryptocurrencies are affected by 24-hour or 7-day price changes.
-Use K-Means Clustering and Principal Component Analysis (PCA)

 ## Process